Every year, thousands of animals are killed in Danville. [i]

 Danville City Leaders:

-I am a concerned resident of the City of Danville writing to you today to encourage and implore you to take action to transform our local animal shelter from one of the highest killing shelters in the nation to a model of lifesaving!
+I am a concerned resident and taxpayer of the City of Danville.
+I implore you to take action to ensure that improvements are made to the local animal shelter to save more lives.

-Danville Deserves Better (DDB) is a locally focused, community-driven initiative with the express goal of engaging the community to build a groundswell of support for lifesaving change at the Danville animal shelter.
-It is the opinion of the shelter experts working with Danville Deserves Better that the main driver of these statistics is our shelter’s impounding of healthy, outdoor cats.
+As you know, Danville Deserves Better (DDB) is a locally focused, community-driven initiative with the express goal of engaging the community to build a groundswell of support for lifesaving change at the City of Danville animal shelter.

 Thank you for your consideration.
 As a citizen of Danville, I look forward to seeing our community start moving in the same direction as the rest of Virginia.